abiansyahn/abiansyahn/README.md

 - 👋 Hi, I’m @abiansyahn
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science and digital marekting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that challenging
 - 📫 How to reach me email: abainsyahn@gmail.com

 <!---